- Shipping & Orders

-“High Risk Activity” means any activity where the failure of a supporting computer system could lead to death, personal injury, or severe physical or environmental damage, such as the operation of nuclear facilities, aircraft navigation, or direct life support systems.
+“High-Risk Activity” means any activity where the failure of a supporting computer system could lead to death, personal injury, or severe physical or environmental damage, such as the operation of nuclear facilities, aircraft navigation, or direct life support systems.

 “Remedial Action” means our right under this Agreement to suspend your access or your End Users’ access to the Services, and to suspend or remove an Application, in the event that this Agreement is breached.

-“Security Policy” means the policy currently available at https://www.infopluscommerce.com/legal/security-practices-and-policy, as it may be updated by us from time to time.
+“Security Policy” means the policy currently available at http://www.infopluscommerce.com/legal/security, as it may be updated by us from time to time.

-“Support Policy” means the policy currently available at https://www.infopluscommerce.com/legal/support-policy, as it may be updated by us from time to time.
+“Support Policy” means the policy currently available at http://www.infopluscommerce.com/legal/support, as it may be updated by us from time to time.

-“Trademark Policy” means the policy currently available at http://www.infopluscommerce.com/legal/trademarks, as it may be updated by us from time to time.
+“Trademark Policy” means the policy currently available at http://www.infopluscommerce.com/legal/trademark, as it may be updated by us from time to time.